 - Learn how to communicate with confidence and be engaging

 - Master apprehension and nerves

-- Consistency, focus on key messages and time saving in preparation
+- Consistency, focus on key messages and time-saving in preparation

 - Best practice preparation of prompts

 To follow up on the programme, 3 months later we held a refresher session.
 The CEO set out pitching case studies for the Investment Managers and Analyst to work on before the session and we then ran the case studies, followed by Q&A with the CEO present.
-I filmed, gave feedback and video review.
+I filmed, gave feedback and a video review.
 This was also a valuable reminder to the group and helped to keep their skills in mind and give them more practice.